Share this article

 Location: Seaworld Dr, Main Beach Queensland

-Swimming & Outing at Currumbin Rock Pools
+Swimming & outing at Currumbin Rock Pools

 Ever wished your pup could cool off in a natural pool with you?
 At Currumbin Rock Pools, they can!
 This must-visit spot offers refreshing, clear waters for you to enjoy while your furry friend explores the surrounding bushland.
 It’s the perfect mix of adventure and relaxation, making it an ideal summer outing for both of you.